Finding the Real Marshal South

 For the next several years, Roy, his brother Norman, and his mother moved around quite a bitalways fearful that Charles Bennett Richards would follow them to the United States and find them.
 They finally settled in Oceanside in 1911.

 Possibly concerned that “Charlie” Richards could trace them through Roy’s publications in the United States, Roy selected the name Marshal South as his nom de plume.
-The decision probably came easy to him as he had used several pseudonyms while writing in Adelaide.
+The decision probably came easily to him as he had used several pseudonyms while writing in Adelaide.
 But why the name Marshal South?
 There are several possibilities.

 Roy was a word wizard and enjoyed playing with words with double meanings.
 A “marshal” as a deputy or sheriff conjures up the image of a frontier marshal.
 But marshal also has a second meaning.
 As a verb, it means ushering or leading in ceremoniously.
 Perhaps he saw himself as taking the lead as an author of western fictionone who would one day be recognized for his writing skills.